 Improper use of side rails as restraints

 It is not proper to use a side rail as a restraint.
 Side rails were at one time used as a restraint to keep residents who were fall risks from getting out of bed.
-Not only is that commonly recognized as an improper use of a restraint, it also poses a huge safety risk in that residents who are confronted with a side rail will often try to climb over the top of the them.
+Not only is that commonly recognized as an improper use of a restraint, it also poses a huge safety risk in that residents who are confronted with a side rail will often try to climb over the top of the them, resulting in a serious fall.
 This is a difficult feat for a nursing home resident to accomplish and often will result in a fall from a greater height with the increased risk of fracture and other injury.

 Risk of side rail entrapment